sfeir-open-source/sfeir-school-azure-devops/docs/markdown/02-project/01-plan/01-process-workitems.md

         "Purchase"
         "Price Catalog"
         "Product Catalog"
-- User Story / Baccklog Item
+- User Story / Backlog Item
     "As a User, I want to add items to my shopping cart
 - Task
     "As a User I want to see a list of recommended product categories in the landing page"